jinghaoyong/codepulse/README.md

 to push code & deploy  to firebase :
-1> firebase login (for device which didn;t sign in yet) 2> firebase init , `/dist`, options: outputpath : "/dist" 3> ng build
+1> firebase login (for device which didn;t sign in yet) 2> firebase init ,
+3> check outputpath : "/dist" in angular.json, jsut pass the value like '/dist' for public destination 🔜 for this section, self careful see which folder to be deloy, i mean sometime the main files will be stored at dist/browser, so that you need to change the "hosting": { "public": .... accordingl
+3> ng build
 4> firebase deploy

 to push code to github :